-The Catlettsburg refinery processes sweet and sour crude oils into gasoline, distillates, asphalt, aromatics, heavy fuel oil and propane.
+The Catlettsburg refinery processes sweet and sour crude oils into gasoline, distillates, asphalt, natural gas liquids and petrochemicals, propane and heavy fuel oil.
 MPC completed construction of a condensate splitter in 2015, increasing the refinery’s capacity to process condensate from the Utica shale region.
 Pipelines, barges, transport trucks and rail are used to distribute products.

 Health, Safety and Environment